 That idyllic community?
 It’s probably where you already are.
 It’s potentially all around you – you just need the tools to make it happen.
 That resilient future you want for your family?

 We do this here, in the suburbs.
 And we do this now.

-In his long awaited new book, David Holmgren throws out a challenge to all of us – can we adapt in place, and thrive?
+RetroSuburbia is David Holmgren’s long-awaited new book – and in it, he throws out a challenge to all of us – can we adapt in place, and thrive?
 Can we imagine a resilient future for our street?
 How do we make that happen?
 Is it even possible?

 Well, yes, it is.
-And Retrosuburbia, alongside being a handbook, includes many case studies of people already retrofitting their homes and communities to live well with far less, just to prove it IS possible.
-Alongside 592 pages of ideas, methods, designs and patterns for downshifting to a life filled with more community, more food, less carbon, less waste, and more possibilites.
+And RetroSuburbia, alongside being a handbook, includes many case studies of people already retrofitting their homes and communities to live well with far less, just to prove it IS possible.
+Alongside 592 pages of ideas, methods, designs and patterns for downshifting to a life filled with more community, more food, less carbon, less waste, and more possibilities.

 This book is enormously optimistic.
 As in, you can’t help but grin while you read it.
 The strategies within Retrosuburbia are also enormously do-able.
 For all home owners and renters in south eastern Australia and beyond, there’s many parts of this book that can be used at your place to make things better.

 Because alongside a lifetime of permaculture design and systems thinking, David Holmgren is a pragmatic sort.
 And the fact of the matter is, David recognises that most Australians live in towns or cities.
 We have the most urbanised population per capita in the world – we live near each other.